Richard Djerf

 Djerf Arrested

-Richard Djerf is arrested after confessing to the murders and evidence is found.
+Richard Djerf is arrested after confessing to the murders to his girlfriend.

 Guilty Plea

-Djerf pleads guilty to four counts of first-degree murder as part of a plea agreement.
+Djerf pleads guilty to four counts of first-degree murder as part of a plea deal.

 Sentenced to Death